rastersoft/autovala/wiki/autovala-tricks.7.md

     //using GIO

 at the begining of any of the source files (be carefull: you must put it as a comment, because GIO has not its own VAPI file, but uses a different library).

-## Enabling debug symbols

-Just add in your .avprj file, in each binary/library section, the lines

-    compile_options: -g
-    compile_c_options: -g

-If you want to do it conditional, just use something like this:

-    if DEBUG
-    compile_options: -g
-    compile_c_options: -g
-    endif

-And use "cmake .. -DDEBUG=on" to enable the debug symbols.

 ## Creating packages for linux distributions